VCU-CS-Capstone/cs-25-328-tenant-self-service-portal/Status Reports/Status Report Fall Week 12.md

 Preetam Ghosh - CS - Faculty Advisor

 ## 1) Accomplishments this week ##
-   - Set Meeting times and roles
-   - Complete team contract and github repo setup
-   - Notion/Discord/Github/Slack set up for efficient collaboration
+   - Continue working on demo and catch up to deadlines
 ## 2) Milestones to be completed next week ##
-   - Obtain tchnical detail needed for project.
-Will be done in meeting with sponsors
+   - Made adjustments and finalized design poster
+   - Discussed tech stack configuration with project specifications
 ## 3) Issues, problems or concerns ##
-   - Need more information about project
+   -